Chloe-O/Nandi-Store/README.md

 # Bugs/Known Issues

-### * *Due to time constraints and not being able to obtain an extension, unfortuntely the site does remain unfinished at present* *
+### * *Due to time constraints and not being able to obtain an extension, unfortuntely the site does remain unfinished at present and I have not been able to go outside the scope of the course material* *

 - I have not been able to add the required additional apps due to not having sufficient time to add these
 - Toasts when carrying out actions (i.e. adding items to bag) are not visible on the page
-- Order summaries show as '0.00' despite items having different costs but when paying order sum is correct(also shows correct payment amount on Stripe)
+- Order summaries show as '£0.00' despite items having different costs but when paying order sum is correct(also shows correct payment amount on Stripe)
 - Footer on Profile and Checkout Success pages do not span the entire width of the viewport
 - Spinner colour when payment is processing is not opaque despite using RGB colour with opacity
 - Users do not receive a confirmation email when making an order but receive all other email instances i.e. forgot password, verify email etc.
+- Image formatting on products page is not consistent

 # Resolved Issues